ExpTime Tableaux for the Description Logic SHIQ Based on Global State Caching and Integer Linear Feasibility Checking

 Note that the priorities of the rules are specified by the order in the above list, but the rules \UPS, \US, \KCC are checked globally (technically, they are triggered immediately when possible), while the remaining rules are checked for a chosen node.

-The construction of the graph ends when the root $\nu$ receives status $\Unsat$ or $\Sat$ or when every node that may affect the status of $\nu$ (i.e., reachable from $\nu$ via a path without nodes with status $\Incomplete$, $\Unsat$ or $\Sat$) has been fully expanded (i.e., has status $\FExpanded$).
+The construction of the graph ends when the root $\nu$ receives status $\Unsat$ or $\Sat$ or when no more changes that may affect the status of $\nu$ can be made\footnote{That is, ignoring nodes that are unreachable from $\nu$ via a path without nodes with status $\Incomplete$, $\Unsat$ or $\Sat$, no more changes can be made to the graph.}

 \begin{remark} To give a deeper intuition behind the structure of a \CSHIQ-tableau $G$ constructed for a knowledge base $\KB = \tuple{\mR,\mT,\mA}$, assume that the knowledge base is satisfiable and let us briefly describe how a model $\mI$ for $\KB$ can be constructed from $G$.
 A precise description will be given in the proof of completeness of the calculus.
-As we will see, the root $\nu$ must have status different from $\Unsat$ and there exists a complex state $v_k$ with status different from $\Unsat$. $\Label(v_k)$ is an ABox that forms the base for the constructed model $\mI$.
+As we will see, the root $\nu$ must have status different from $\Unsat$ and there must exist a complex state $v_k$ with status different from $\Unsat$. $\Label(v_k)$ is an ABox that forms the base for the constructed model $\mI$.
 Each named individual $a$ occurring in that ABox is used as an element of the domain of $\mI$; role assertions in that ABox specify edges between those elements in $\mI$; concept assertions in that ABox specify whether a named individual $a$ is an instance of a given atomic concept in $\mI$.